 Cradle To Grave Requirements For Hazardous Waste Generators

-While most hazardous waste generators are aware that they have responsibilities under this law, many fail to realize their “complete” cradle to grave requirements for compliance with the RCRA regulations for the hazardous waste they generate from its initial generation, its transportation and to its final disposal.
+While most hazardous waste generators are aware that they have responsibilities under this law, many fail to realize their “complete” cradle to grave requirements for compliance include storage, transportation and its final disposal.
 This lack of understanding is evidenced by the significant number of fines and penalties levied by government agencies each year upon corporations and organizations within the United States.

 The bottom line, if you generate hazardous waste you can and will be held responsible for its improper off-site transportation and disposal.

-Short of transporting, storing, treating, and disposing of your hazardous waste yourself, we wanted to look at what a hazardous waste generator can do to minimize their potential liability once the hazardous waste is out of their hands?
+Short of transporting, storing, treating, and disposing of your hazardous waste yourself, how can you minimize your company’s potential liability once the hazardous waste is out of your hands?

 What Does Cradle to Grave Mean?

-First things first, “cradle to grave” states that a hazardous waste generator is responsible for its waste from initial generation through its ultimate disposal and beyond.
+“Cradle to grave” states that a hazardous waste generator is responsible for its waste from initial generation through its ultimate disposal and beyond.
 Nothing will relinquish a generator of this responsibility.
-There’s no expiration date or time limit, and hiring a someone else to transport and dispose of your waste does not transfer responsibility.
+There’s no expiration date or time limit, and hiring someone else to transport and dispose of your waste does not transfer responsibility.

 That’s why it is vitally important to maintain compliance and ensure you are operating by the book.
-If an incident happens occurs at any point during your waste’s lifecycle, you can and will be held liable.
-It’s possible you may also be obligated to pay some, or all, costs associated with a response or a cleanup.
+If an incident occurs at any point during your waste’s lifecycle, you can and will be held liable.
+It’s possible you may also be obligated to pay some or all costs associated with a response or a cleanup.

 Why Is Cradle to Grave Necessary?